Background

 Our approach

-We are establishing a Heavy Vehicle Health Advisory Group to review proposed options, as well as three working groups focused on either cardiovascular conditions, diabetes and sleep disorders.
+We have established a Heavy Vehicle Health Advisory Group to review proposed options, as well as three working groups focused on cardiovascular conditions, diabetes and sleep disorders.

-The advisory group will include representatives from all Australian governments, driver licensing authorities, the heavy vehicle regulator, the heavy vehicle industry, unions, academia and medical professionals.
+The advisory group includes representatives from all Australian governments, driver licensing authorities, the heavy vehicle regulator, the heavy vehicle industry, unions, academia and medical professionals.

 Where relevant, findings of the review will be considered as part of the next review of the AFTD guidelines for commercial drivers scheduled for 2025-27.